lin826/GENI-Image-Recognition/README.md

 uwsgi --plugin http,python3 --http :3000 --wsgi-file server/worker.py --callable app
 ```

-If the server is not the worker, run the following script to be the task manager:
+If the server is not a worker, run the following script to be the task manager:

 ```sh
 uwsgi --plugin http,python3 --http :5000 --wsgi-file server/server.py --callable app -p 4